Worried about a farm animal?

 Farm animals in cold weather

-Some farm animals such as the hardier sheep and cattle breeds can cope with cold / wet conditions.
+Some farm animals such as the hardier sheep and cattle breeds, are able to cope with cold or wet conditions and don’t need our assistance.

 - farm animals with no access to a well-drained lying area